eylulkadioglu/Music/README.md

 ## API Endpoints

-Below are some of the key API endpoints:
+Below are some of the key API endpoints (not the full list):

 - **User Endpoints**:
     - `POST /register`: Register a new user.